 Like most SEO answers, it depends – and it depends on the keyword.

 Here’s a guide you can to help decide how to handle them:

 - Related but different: Unlike close variants that mean the same thing, related but different keywords mean something different but are still closely related.
 For example, “how can you tell if an avocado is bad” and “can overripe avocado be eaten” are different questions, but many people who want to know if an avocado is bad also want to know if it can be eaten.
-In this case, you could make the similar keyword a subheading if you have enough content to support it.
+In this case, you could make the similar keyword a subheading.

 When it comes to how many similar keywords to include, It’s not necessary to include all of them.
 Oftentimes, there are dozens of keywords that would make including them all quite difficult.

 If you want a keyword clustering tool that has SERP-based clustering, get started by registering an account on Keyword Chef.